Job JSON specification¶

 An accsyn source/destination should be passed on as a combination of a party and a path similar to standard rsync and scp notation, using this template:

-Path; The path to the file or directory to transfer, either on accsyn path notation or an absolute path.
+- Path; The path to the file or directory to transfer, either in accsyn path notation or an absolute path.

-For a detailed breakdown of parties and path, please refer to the accsyn Python API documentation.
+For a detailed breakdown of parties and paths, please refer to the accsyn Python API documentation.

 Example party definitions: